ceci21/oekaki.studio/README.md

-# react-starter
+# oekaki.studio
-Simple Boilerplate for React Project
+A collaborative drawing application.

 ## To start the app